Additional Educational Needs (AEN)

 The school is non-selective and no account is taken of any matter when offering a place to a child.
 However it is very important for a child’s wellbeing that additional needs of any kind are fully discussed by parents and the school before enrolment of a child with additional needs is finalised.
 This is because it is vital for the child’s educational and emotional development that the school and parents, in partnership, are fully able to accommodate any special arrangements necessary.
 We will always of course do our very best to do this but we have to live in the real world and there may be occasions where we reach agreement with parents that a child would gain more benefit from an alternative environment.
 It is a requirement therefore that parents give, on the enrolment form, full information about any additional needs that their child has.

 We are currently located in premises which were taken on a temporary basis and which, as such, do not provide full facilities for some forms of physical disability.
 We are aware of the need to expand this provision and plans for future permanent premises include full provision for all facilities.

 The school has a range of equipment available to support AEN and will make suggestions or recommendations to parents about other equipment which it may be appropriate for them to provide for their child.

-Regular meetings with the AEN department are offered to parents of all children for whom inclusion provision or a Study Plan is appropriate.
-Parents receive copies of their child’s Study Plan and inclusion provision map each time it is updated.
+Regular meetings with the AEN department are offered to parents of all children for whom inclusion provision or an individual learning plan is appropriate.
+Parents receive copies of their child’s learning plan and inclusion provision map each time it is updated.
 Children’s and parents’ views will always be taken into account during these discussions.

 Pupils with AEN receive the same level of support for transition between phases of education and in preparation for adult life as all other pupils at the school.
 When there is a need for additional support, the school’s AEN department will coordinate with parents and/or other schools according to each child’s needs.